yfalomir/public-transit-etl-sample/README.md

 - The DAG is minimal.
 It only calls one Python function which renders the process weak.
 To improve this we would (with more time) setup some cloud/shared storage (like s3), and then we could create specific tasks:
     - Extract task that stores the data in this storage.
-      Data quality check task
+    - Data quality check task
     - Loading task (to the database).

 - Options I discarded:
   - Using Xcoms -> they are made for metadata and small amounts of information, won't scale
-  - Storing the extract in the filesystem -> Doesn't scale to more than 1 worker
+  - Storing the extract in the file system -> Doesn't scale to more than 1 worker